 As always, there are rules to this list.

-- Only version per song.
+- Only one version per song.
 My iTunes Holiday playlist has seven different versions of “The Christmas Song” but I’m not putting them all on here.
 I have to choose one.

 I think those are my only rules.
 If there are more, I’ll make them up as I go along.
 Actually, here’s one more: The list can’t go on forever.
 I have to be somewhat selective or I’ll end up with fifty songs on the list.
 Some are better than others.
 Before I officially get started, here are a few honorable mention songs that didn’t make my cut: